Simplicial Structures Over the 3-Sphere and Generalized Higher Order Hochschild Homology: Introduction

 \section{Introduction}

 In 1971, higher order Hochschild (co)homology was implicitly defined by Anderson in \cite{And}.
-Then in 2000, Pirashvilli gave an explicit description regarding any simplicial set in \cite{P}.
+Then in 2000, Pirashvili gave an explicit description in the homological case for any simplicial set in \cite{P}.
 In particular, the original Hochschild (co)homology, introduced in \cite{H}, is realized when the simplicial set is taken to be $S^1$.
 More generally, the $d$-sphere was investigated by Ginot in \cite{GG}.
-Higher order Hochschild (co)homology has been commonly used to study deformations of algebras and modules (see \cite{G2}, \cite{G}, or \cite{GS}), and has recent applications to string topology and topological chiral homology (see \cite{CHV} and \cite{GTZ}, respectively).
-In the correct setting, the definition was extended to accommodate multi-module coefficients in \cite{CS}, and generalized to include a not necessarily commutative algebra in \cite{CS2}.
+Higher order Hochschild (co)homology has been commonly used to study deformations of algebras and modules (see \cite{Car}, \cite{CarS}, \cite{G2}, \cite{G}, or \cite{GS}), and has recent applications to string topology and topological chiral homology (see \cite{CHV} and \cite{GTZ}, respectively).
+In the correct setting, the definition was extended to accommodate multi-module coefficients in \cite{CS}, and generalized to include a not necessarily commutative algebra in both \cite{CLS} and \cite{CS2}.
+Higher order Hochschild (co)homology was even recently generalized over a pair of simplicial sets in \cite{CSS}.